evmos/evmos/x/evm/wrappers/README.md

 # Wrappers

-The wrapper package defines wrappers around Cosmos SDK modules required to handle coins with different representation of decimals inside the x/evm module.
+The wrapper package defines wrappers around Cosmos SDK modules required to handle coins with different representation of the decimals inside the x/evm module.

 ## Bank